planetruby/conferences/README.md

 Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks.

-NOTE: A calendar page - [CALENDAR.md](CALENDAR.md) - gets auto-generated from this page listing conferences sorted by date (that is, year and month) or better try the "live" version using the [whatson command line tool](https://github.com/textkit/whatson).
+NOTE: A calendar page (that is, [CALENDAR.md](CALENDAR.md)) gets auto-generated from this page listing conferences sorted by date (that is, year and month) or better try the "live" version using the [whatson command line tool](https://github.com/textkit/whatson).
 Type:

 ~~~
 $ rubyconf